xenanetworks/tdl-xoa-converter/README.md

 ## Introduction

-The XOA Converter is an open-source tool hosted on Xena Networks' GitHub repository.
-It is designed to help you migrate your Xena Windows desktop RFC test suite configurations into XOA RFC test suites, enabling a seamless transition to the XOA RFC ecosystem for network automation and testing.
+The XOA Converter is designed to help you migrate your Xena Windows desktop RFC test suite configurations into XOA RFC test suites, enabling a seamless transition to the XOA RFC ecosystem for network automation and testing.

 Key features of the XOA Converter include: